 - Deactivate the Debug-interface (it is the normal case in the serial use) - Keep the data length at the RS-interface as small as possible.
 The baud rate is not the problem here, but the amount of characters which are transferred per second. - Do not unnecessarily extend the data length at the Fieldbus side.
 Especially at acyclical bus data, if possible do only send them when changes were made.
-The data length at buses that are configured to a fixed length (e. g.
-PROFIBUS) should not be longer than absolutely necessary.
+The data length at buses that are configured to a fixed length (e.g. PROFIBUS) should be as short as possible.